 The Irish Derby 2023

-Derby Day is usually on a Sunday, and the calendar has conspired to make it fall on July 2nd this year.
+Derby Day is usually on a Sunday, and the calendar has conspired to make it fall on July 2nd this year (one of the most popular things to do in Ireland in July).
 But the Irish derby events schedule is an entire weekend of activity, which starts on June 30th.

 For those not in the know, this is a huge special race meeting on the Irish calendar, drawing fans and horses from all over the country.
 Races take place the entire weekend, culminating in the big one: The Irish Derby.